johnfactotum/foliate-js/README.md

 ### Overview

+This project uses native ES modules.
+There's no build step, and you can import them directly.

+The modules are designed to be modular.
+In general, they don't directly depend on each other (except for `epub.js`, which imports `epubcfi.js`).
+Instead they depend on certain interfaces, detailed below.

-The project is designed to be modular.
-It has two renderers, one for paginating reflowable books, and one for fixed layout.
-The `View` class defined in `view.js` is the one that strings everything together.
+The exception is `view.js`.
+It is the one that strings everything together, and you can think of it as the main entry point of the library.

+### The Main Interface for Books

 Processors for each book format return an object that implements the following interface:
 - `.sections`: an array of sections in the book.
 Each item has the following properties: